pH-7/Obfuscator-Class/README.md

 Simple, easy-to-use and effective Obfuscator PHP class.

-**this is not a stupid `base64 encoding` script, but a real and effective obfuscation script).**
+**Not just a stupid `base64 encoding` script, but a real and effective obfuscation script).**

+Ideal to obfuscate some critical pieces of your software such as licensing verification functions.

 ## Overview

-If you want to keep your open source code private, but working on all Web hosting.
-This **Obfuscator** class is the obfuscator you need!
+If you want to keep your open source code private, but working on all Web hosting, this **Obfuscator** class is THE obfuscator you need!

-Not easy readable by developers (unless they are ready to spend lot of time).
-This will really discourage them :smiley:
+Not easily readable by developers (unless they are ready to spend lot of time).
+It will definitely discourage them! :smiley:

 ## Usage